vimeda/pletter/CONTRIBUTING.md

-# Contributing to Platter
+# Contributing to Pletter

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to Platter and its packages, which are hosted on [Github](https://github.com/vimeda) on GitHub.
+The following is a set of guidelines for contributing to Pletter and its packages, which are hosted on [Github](https://github.com/vimeda) on GitHub.
 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.